JeffreyPrasetio/DSI-23-Capstone-Project/README.md

 ## Introduction

+This project served as my Capstone Project for the Data Science Immersive course at [General Assembly]9(https://generalassemb.ly/).

 [COVID-19 is the disease caused by a new coronavirus called SARS-CoV-2](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/question-and-answers-hub/q-a-detail/coronavirus-disease-covid-19).
 The novel virus was first identified in Wuhan, China, in December 2019; it spread to other parts of mainland China and eventually around the world.
 The World Health Organization (WHO) declared a Public Health Emergency of International Concern on 30 January 2020, and a pandemic on 11 March 2020.

 Since 2021, variants of the virus have emerged or become dominant in many countries, with the Delta, Alpha and Beta variants being the most virulent.
 As of 31 August 2021, more than 217 million cases and 4.51 million deaths have been confirmed, making it one of the deadliest pandemics in history.